A varying terminal time structure for stochastic optimal control under constrained condition: Introduction

-As we have seen, in this new kind of optimal control problem, the terminal time $\tau^u$ depends on the control $u(\cdot)$, unlike that in the traditional optimal control problem.
-The terminal time $\tau^u$ will vary according to the control $u(\cdot)$.
-Specially, in the investment optimal control problem, we need to balance the mean value and risk, or equivalently, to balance the terminal time $\tau^u$ and cost functional (\ref{incos-2}).
+As shown in (\ref{intime-1}), unlike that in the traditional optimal control problem, the terminal time $\tau^u$ varies according to the control $u(\cdot)$.
+Specially, in the investment portfolio problem, we need to balance the mean value and risk, or equivalently, to balance the terminal time $\tau^u$ and cost functional $J(u(\cdot))$.
+We considered this varying terminal time mean-variance problem in Yang \cite{Y19}, in which an optimal strategy and the related varying terminal time are found.